Pece17/IoTBeacon/README.md

 Ctrl + X + Y + Enter
 ```

-Check the name of the current Xubuntu user - it is needed to open the the index page that we previously made by creating and editing the index.html file
+Check the name of the current Xubuntu user - it is needed to open the previously created ```index.html``` file in web browser

 ```
 whoami